eqNj/eqN-PD2-Filter/README.md

 Added "Max Sockets" information to throwing weapons.

-Introduced a new filter version, 'eqN-SSF'.
+Introduced a new filter version, 'eqN-Specialized-SSF'.
 This version is particularly for those whom have no interest in special highlights being added to any LLD items.
 Otherwise, this version functions identically to the 'eqN-All-In-One' filter version.